Have you heard of the plumbago plant – Ceratostigma plumbaginoides?

 During the flowering stage, five petal phlox-like flowers (Phlox Drummondii) develop to form 6-inch star flower bloom clusters covering the whole plant.

-The most common variety found in garden centers is plumbago auriculata with beautiful blooms, light blue in color.
+The most common variety found in garden centers is plumbago auriculata, which has beautiful blooms and is light blue in color.
 Plumbago’s phlox-like blue or white flowers attract butterflies and give off a pleasant fragrance.

 The different varieties and cultivars, like the “Cape Plumbago Imperial Blue” flowers, are slightly different, having a darker shade of blue.